- Linux: Firecracker (KVM-based microVMs)

 apt-get update, your repository sources may need updating:Uninstallation

-Remove SmolVM Python package
+Remove the SmolVM Python package

-Remove system components
+Remove system components (optional)

 - Linux